cloozz/cloozz/README.md

 - 👋 Hi, I’m @cloozz
 - 👀 I’m interested in ... coding
-- 🌱 I’m currently learning ... python (i dont know that much)
+- 🌱 I’m currently learning ...
+C++ (I don't know that much)
 - 💞️ I’m looking to collaborate on ...
-ML/enginnering and sof/enginnering
+ML/engineering and sof/engineering
 - 📫 How to reach me ...
 ODCreamer@gmail.com

 <!---